About Pilates – The History of Joe & Clara

 Fiona Brown, founder of Realistic Pilates, is a 5th Generation Pilates Teacher; she has de-constructed the Pilates method to suit a wider range of clients with a variety of health issues and joint problems.
 Our Realistic method of Pilates is based around mat work and the stability ball ensuring our classes are suitable for almost anyone to enjoy.

 We also offer a 1:1 service for clients who are recovering from injury, post-surgery or perhaps just need to boost their confidence before committing to a class.
 Don’t hesitate to ask about our 1:1 Pilates sessions which can be booked at a time to suit you.
-If you would like to know more please call 0131 669 8888
+If you would like to know more please send a text message or call 07480 492 435.

 “My knees feel the benefit and my core feels stronger.
 I come out of class with a real buzz” – Pamela